Home Remedies for Opioid Withdrawal and Their Dangers

 • Significant mood swings.

 Opioid withdrawal syndrome can start within 12-30 hours of the last dose of an opioid drug, according to the National Library of Medicine (NLM).
-Side effects generally peak in intensity in 3-5 days, and some of the symptoms can continue for a period of time, potentially a week or longer.
+Withdrawal symptoms generally peak in intensity in 3-5 days, and some of the symptoms can continue for a longer period, potentially a week or more.

-There are many “natural” methods and home remedies for combating the side effects of opioid withdrawal; however, none are as safe or effective as being supervised by medical professionals in a specialized medical detox facility.
-In many instances, at-home detox attempts can even be dangerous.
+There are many so-called “natural” methods and home remedies for withdrawal from opioids; however, none are as safe or effective as being supervised by medical professionals in a specialized medical detox facility.
+In many instances, attempting an opioid detox at home can be dangerous.

 Opioid withdrawal is seldom life-threatening; however, serious complications can occur when detoxing from opioids like:

 Many of the “home detox” products contain herbs and amino acids, and they are sold online and over the counter to help a person “naturally” detox from opioids.
-These products are not clinically tested or proven to work, however.
-Stopping an opioid drug suddenly without professional supervision can cause someone to experience greater discomfort than necessary.
+However, these products are not clinically tested or proven to work.
+Stopping an opioid suddenly without professional supervision can cause someone to experience greater discomfort than necessary.

-Why Detoxing from Heroin and Fentanyl at Home is Risky
+Risks of Detoxing From Heroin or Fentanyl at Home

 All kinds of opioids can be dangerous, but heroin and fentanyl are known for being especially potent.
 Despite fentanyl having some legitimate medical uses, heroin and fentanyl are commonly illicitly manufactured, which means they may contain toxic adulterants or be strong enough to cause an overdose.